kisaro247/rhdh-idp/README.md

 - Login on 2 with creds from 1

+5aa.

+- Get hold of an GitOps user to use by RHDH
+  - Optionally define a local user for this
+- Get hold of the users token

 5b.

-- Deploy rhdh/manual/3-5-ServiceAccount.yaml, this will create a service account
+- Deploy rhdh/manual/3-5-ServiceAccount.yaml, this will create a service account "rhdh-k8s-sa"
+- Get hold of its token
 - Edit rdhd/manual/rdhd-secret.yaml (copy from *-example if not existing)
-    - Set token as secret data field K8S_SA_TOKEN
+    - Set SA token as secret data field K8S_SA_TOKEN
     - Set Github classic token as secret data field GITHUB_TOKEN
+    - Set GitOps user name as secret data field ARGO_USERNAME
+    - Set GitOps user token as secret data field ARGO_PASSWORD
+    - BACKEND_SECRET can stay the same, this is a custom secret necessary for Backstage to persist sessions
 - Apply everything from rhdh/manual